wp-plugins/background-image-cropper/readme.txt

 === Background Image Cropper ===
 Contributors: celloexpressions, wordpressdotorg
-Tags: custom background, background image, cropping, customizer Requires at least: 4.3
+Tags: custom background, background image, cropping, customizer Requires at least: 4.3-beta3
 Tested up to: 4.3
-Stable tag: 0.9
+Stable tag: 1.0
 Description: Adds cropping to backgroud images in the Customizer, like header images have.
 License: GPLv2

 == Description ==
 This plugin is a WordPress core feature-plugin that adds cropping to background images for parity with header images.
-For this particular feature the implementation is quite simple, but it's starting out as a plugin to gauge user interest in this feature and whether the feature imrpoves the user experience of background images.
+For this particular feature the implementation is quite simple, but it's starting out as a plugin to gauge user interest in this feature and whether the feature improves the user experience of background images.

-This plugin currently reuires a core patch to function completely, but will work when WordPress 4.3 is finished.
+This plugin requires WordPress 4.3 Beta 3 or later.

 If you're interested in contributing to this project, ping @celloexpressions on <a href="http://chat.wordpress.org/">WordPress core Slack</a>.
 Please comment on the trac ticket with ideas and feedback: https://core.trac.wordpress.org/ticket/32403.